 Sometimes, I choose places based on recommendations from research, friends and family, and sometimes, restaurants or companies will reach out to me directly and propose a visit or collaboration.
-The amount of proposals and ideas I get in my inbox on a daily basis almost deserves a blog of its own!
-When it comes to travel, inspiration can come from anywhere, but it is often the desire to visit a dear friend that bring me to a certain destination.
+When it comes to travel, inspiration can come from anywhere, but it is often the desire to visit a dear friend that brings me to a certain destination.
 More often than not, I tend to focus on places that are reasonable weekend getaways from Toronto.

-If you would like to use an existing photo on my blog or would like to request my photography services, send me an email and we can happily talk about it.
+If you would like to use an existing photo on my blog or would like to request photography or writing services, send me an email to ask!
+I'll probably say yes.
 Same goes for recipes and stories.
-If you use a photo, recipe or other content without my permission, you may run into some pretty serious copyright infringement issues that you do not want to deal with.
+Please don't any photos, recipes or other content without my permission (or risk awkward legal wrath).

 My blog is always a work in progress!
 The original logo and general feel of the blog was designed by Man Wai Wong with assistance from Mike Tjioe.
 For the most current iteration of Chu on This, I designed a new look based on a Matador Child theme and am still tweaking it every day.